xiachangxue/DeepHyperX/README.md

   * `python main.py --model hamida --dataset PaviaU --training_sample 0.5 --patch_size 7 --epoch 50 --cuda`
     This runs on GPU the 3D CNN from Hamida et al. on the Pavia University dataset with a patch size of 7, using 50% of the samples for training and optimizing for 50 epochs.
   * `python main.py --model vit --dataset PaviaU --training_sample 0.5 --patch_size 15 --epoch 50 --cuda 0`
+    This runs on GPU the Transformer ViT on the Pavia University dataset with a patch size of 15, using 50% of the samples for training and optimization for 50 epochs.

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/nshaud)